Programming & Data Processing

 Linus,54,Portland

-Step 3: Configure Encoding Options
+Step 3: Configure encoding options

-Before converting, review the available options:
+Before you convert, check the available options:

-Step 4: Convert and Copy
+Step 4: Convert and copy

 bmFtZSxhZ2UsY2l0eQpBZGEsMzYsTG9uZG9uCkdyYWNlLDg1LE5ldyBZb3JrCkxpbnVzLDU0LFBvcnRsYW5k

-Understanding the Output Format
+Understanding the output format

 • Character set: The output only contains A-Z, a-z, 0-9, +, /, and =.
 No commas, no newlines, no quotes.

-Data URI Example
+Data URI example

 data:text/csv;base64,bmFtZSxhZ2UsY2l0eQpBZGEsMzYsTG9uZG9uCkdyYWNlLDg1LE5ldyBZb3JrCkxpbnVzLDU0LFBvcnRsYW5k